MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-22h2-release.md

 <a name="IIW"> </a>
-### Copy and Move improvement in modern document library
+### Copy and move improvement in modern document library

 The modern document library supports copying and moving files across document libraries.
 Previously, the **copy** and **move** operations were only scoped within same document library in the modern document library UX.
 In the new experience, when a user picks a file or multiple files and triggers a **copy** or **move** operation, the user will have the option to pick a destination outside the current document library.
 - **Copy** will allow users to pick a destination location in different subsites, in different site collections, and in different web applications.